Every Techer's journey is unique. Get a sense of what your life might be like at Caltech.

 Start your journey

-On any given day, you'll head to class after breakfast in Chandler Café or in Open Kitchen.
+On any given day, you'll head to class after breakfast in Chandler Café or the Red Door Marketplace.
 As a freshman (or frosh), your educational journey will start with our core curriculum, which is a set of required courses for all undergraduates, no matter their area of concentration.
 The core requirements encompass a variety of classes in math, physics, chemistry, biology, and the humanities and social sciences.
 You may also find yourself in a freshman seminar or a lunchtime pizza class, where you can explore a range of topics in-depth in the lab, in the classroom, or out in the research field.
 Most of your classes will have 20 students or fewer, although the first-term required core science and math courses can have as many as 200 students.
 With our 3:1 student-to-faculty ratio, however, opportunities abound to interact one-on-one with Caltech's scientists and engineers, who are pursuing world-changing research.

 Define your variables